Well-posedness and Finite Element Approximations for Elliptic SPDEs with Gaussian Noises: Spectral Approximations

+The key assumption for the well-posedness of the SPDE \eqref{ell} is following boundness on the partial differential operator $A$ with respect to the Hilbert-Schmidt norm relating to the covariance operator $Q$. \begin{ap} There exists a constant $\beta\in [0,2]$ such that

-\begin{rk} $Q$ is a trace operator if and only if \eqref{wq} holds for $\beta=2$.
-Another class of noises satisfying Assumption \ref{w} are the power-law noises, where $Q=A^\rho$ for certain $\rho\in \R$, or equivalently, $\psi_k=\varphi_k$ and $\sigma_k=\lambda_k^\rho$ for all $k\in \N$.
+where $\LL_2^0:=HS(Q^\frac 12(\hh), \hh)$ denotes the space of Hilbert-Schmidt operators from $Q^\frac 12(\hh)$ to $\hh$ and $\|\cdot \|_{\LL_2^0}$ denotes the corresponding norm. \end{ap} \begin{rk} $Q$ is a trace operator if and only if \eqref{wq} holds for $\beta=2$.
+Another class of noises satisfying Assumption \ref{w} are the power-law noises, where $Q=A^\rho$ for certain $\rho\in \rr$, or equivalently, $\psi_k=\varphi_k$ and $\sigma_k=\lambda_k^\rho$ for all $k\in \nn$.
 In particular, if $\rho=0$, the power-law noise becomes the white noise \cite{DZ02}.
 As pointed out in \cite{WGBS15}, power-law noises abound in nature and have been observed extensively in both time series and spatially varying environmental parameters. \end{rk}